Study with floating windows

 Only the basics — anonymous crash and diagnostic data that help fix bugs and improve Floaty.
 Nothing personal, nothing from your screen, and nothing beyond those diagnostics is ever collected.
 You can also run Floaty entirely offline.

-Floaty runs great on macOS Sonoma and Sequoia, fully supporting both Apple Silicon and Intel Macs.
+Floaty runs great on macOS Tahoe (version 26), Sequoia, and Sonoma, fully supporting both Apple Silicon and Intel Macs.

 Floaty is designed to stay lightweight — it runs only when needed and keeps CPU and battery use minimal, even with multiple pinned windows.